 In addition to complying with rules related to nonprofit registration and reporting, nonprofits around the world must comply with the laws of the country in which they are carrying out their work.
 As stated in Human Rights Monitoring Principle 6 (Chapter 3, Part A), advocates conducting human rights work as part of their nonprofit activities should observe the local civil and criminal laws wherever they are working.
-Diaspora groups that want to improve human rights in their country of origin need to be aware of laws in that country that may apply to their work, as well as the work of any partners on the ground.
+Civil society organizations, including diaspora groups, that want to improve human rights need to be aware of laws in their country of focus that may apply to their work, as well as the work of any partners on the ground.
 Some countries restrict or prohibit outside groups from doing human rights work inside the country.
 Other countries prohibit local groups from receiving support from foreign organizations or engaging in certain types of activities.